Business Travel to the EU After Brexit: Your Complete Guide

 You don’t need to be a US citizen or permanent resident to open a business account in the US.
 However, you can’t open a business account for a foreign entity.
 This means that before you do anything else, you’ll need to officially register your LLC in the US.

-You won’t be able to open a US LLC bank account as a non-resident until your LLC has been approved and you’ve been issued with an EIN (Employer Identification Number)¹.
-This is a unique 9-digit number used by the Internal Revenue Service (IRS) to officially identify your business.
+You won’t be able to open a LLC bank account until your LLC has been approved and you’ve been issued with an EIN (Employer Identification Number).¹ This is a unique 9-digit number used by the Internal Revenue Service (IRS) to officially identify your business.

-With all the formalities out the way, you should be ready to open your new business bank account.
+With all the formalities out the way, you should be ready to open your new LLC bank account.

 In terms of which bank to choose, one of the major institutions is likely to be the most foreigner friendly option.
 For example, Wells Fargo, Bank of America, JPMorgan Chase or Citibank.
 However, you can also look into digital and mobile banks in the US, to see if they have LLC accounts that suit your needs.

-If you don’t have a business that is registered in the US and just need a business account to accept and send payments in USD, you can consider quick to open business accounts like Wise for Business.
+If you don’t have a business that is registered in the United States and just need a US business bank account for non residents, to accept and send payments in USD, you can consider a quick and easy to open alternative, like Wise Business multi-currency account.

 In most cases, you’ll need to actually visit the US bank in person to open your LLC account.
 You may be able to start your application online, but you’ll have to present yourself at a US branch of the bank to hand in your documents.
 For people not already living in the US, this means a special trip - just for an appointment at the bank.